overvis/opcb-release/README.md

 Enter the password if requested.

 After this command completes, OPCB-221 services should be installed and running.
-Configuration web-interface is provided.
-You can access it by entering Raspberry Pi's IP address in the browser of any computer or mobile device in the same local network or Wi-Fi.
+A web interface is provided and accessible by entering Raspberry Pi's IP address in the browser of any computer or mobile device in the same local network or Wi-Fi.

-_TODO: web-interface screenshot._
+_TODO: web interface screenshot._

 ### Connecting to RS-485 MODBUS equipment